utsavns96/CloudSim_CS441_HW3/README.md

 1) The user of this simulation must have Java 17 installed on their machine.
 2) The networks are created using code instead of BRITE files (since I could not get them working in the time I had), which means that reconfiguring the networks requires code changes.
 3) Some of the larger simulations have a lot of data to process, which is put in the corresponding CSV and TXT files.
 The CSV files must be formatted using Text to Column in Excel before it can be used to infer the output of the simulation.
+4) The program hangs in docker with the number of hosts/VMs/cloudlets set to tens of thousands, so this has been reduced to the thousands for just the docker image.
+It runs fine locally.